GoGoKo699/Hopf-ansatz/README.md

 ## Safeguard scripts

 The repository includes two standalone safeguard scripts.
-They are not part of the main synthetic-data pipeline, and their generated figure files are not committed.
+They are separate from the main synthetic-data pipeline. `VQE_qibo.pdf` is included as a small release panel for the Qibo layerwise-circuit check; other generated safeguard outputs can be regenerated locally.

 ### CNOT-count safeguard